simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 * **Flexibility and Control**: The CLI gives users complete control over the system, allowing them to execute commands and perform tasks with precision and flexibility.
 * **Efficiency**: With the CLI, users can perform tasks more efficiently by automating repetitive tasks using scripts and command pipelines.
-* **Vast Array of Commands**: Linux offers a wide range of commands that can be used in the CLI, providing users with extensive functionality and options.
+* **Vast Array of Commands**: Linux offers many commands that can be used in the CLI, providing users with extensive functionality and options.
 * **Remote Access**: The CLI can be accessed remotely, allowing users to manage Linux systems over a network connection.

 > **Tip**: Learning the basic commands and syntax of the CLI can greatly enhance your productivity and efficiency when working with Linux.